James Meredith film weighs ‘complicated’ civil rights figure

 “I didn’t feel anything,” Meredith recalled.
 “The only thing that mattered to me was that I wasn’t dead.”

-Meredith said he had been reluctant to open up about his life but was please with a BBC project about him that involved Sol B. River.
-River, now a filmmaker, approached Meredith about the film idea and he agreed.
+Meredith said he had been reluctant to open up about his life but was pleased with a BBC project about him that involved Sol B. River, a British theater director and filmmaker.
+River approached Meredith about the documentary idea and he agreed.

 “He’s an extremely intelligent and complex man,” said River, who spent years getting to know Meredith.
 “I hope that people will see this from the viewpoint from the first person … almost as if they are James Meredith going through this.”